AidanJReid/Milestone-Project2/README.md

 ##### Pie Charts - Duration of UFO Sightings | Shapes of UFOs
 - Segment(s) of pie charts can be clicked upon and are interactive impacting on readability of subsequent charts.
+* Duration | Data categorised by range (e.g. <1 minute, 1-5 minutes, 6 - 10 minutes...) because of the wide variance in times reported.
+* Shapes | Capped at 10 shapes, and broadly categorised to present a more consistent picture.
 - Hovering over segments will also reveal data.

 ##### Summary | Additional Resources sections